peterhinch/micropython-touch/README.md

 circumstances.

 The scale displays floats in range `1.0 <= V <= 10**decades` where `decades` is a constructor arg.
-The user may readily scale these so that a control having a range of 1-10,000 controls a user value from 1e-6 to 1e-2 while displaying ticks labelled 1μs, 10μs, 100μs, 1ms and 10ms.
+The user may readily scale these.
+For example a control with a range of 1-10,000 controls a user value from 1e-6 to 1e-2 while displaying ticks labelled 1μs, 10μs, 100μs, 1ms and 10ms.

 Constructor mandatory positional args:
- 1. `writer` The `Writer` instance (defines font) to use.
+ 1. `writer` The `Writer` instance defines font to use.
  2. `row` Location on screen.
  3. `col`